 I do not offer quick fixes or diets.
 Instead my approach is about finding long term solutions to help clients feel their best and to function at their optimal level inside the gym and most importantly outside too.

 I do not believe in creating a culture of shame or guilt as motivation to train.
 Instead I want to positively encourage and support people to use movement as a form of self care, so they can make the best choices for their own health and wellbeing.

 The ultimate goal is to change mindsets away from the aesthetic transformation, but rather shift to the positive physical and mental health benefits so that we are all able to thrive.

 Come join us at Digme to experience the positive impact exercise and our workouts can have on your mental well-being.
-You can normally find Tally on Tuesday evenings at our Blackfrairs studio, and on Thursday mornings at Rathbone Square.
+You can find Tally teaching at our Blackfriars, Moorgate and Fitzrovia studios - some of the best spin studios in London.